jayweaks/SHAssessment/README.md

 # DME Extractor

 A .NET console application that extracts structured medical equipment data from physician notes and sends it to an external API.
+NOTE: Uncomment the await _apiClient.SendEquipmentDataAsync(equipmentData) line in Services/DMEExtractorService.cs to call API.

 ## Development Environment